Tarrington, Virginia

-Tarrington, Virginia also known as Tarrington on the James is an upper-class neighborhood located in Midlothian, Virginia, a part of Chesterfield County.
+Tarrington, also known as Tarrington on the James, is an upper-middle class neighborhood located in Midlothian, a part of Chesterfield County, Virginia, United States.
 The community is located between Virginia State Route 711 (Robious Road).

-The community is also home of James River High School and is adjacent to Robious Landing Park.
+The community is also the home of James River High School and is adjacent to Robious Landing Park.

 Tarrington began construction in the mid-2000s and finished construction in the mid-2010s.
 The planned community contains 710 homes.